MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-839-Correction-Retirement-Coverage-Errors-Under-Federal-Erroneous-Retirement-Coverage-Corrections-Act/subpart-A-General-Provisions/section-839.102.md

 *OPM* means the Office of Personnel Management.

-*Present value factor* has the same meaning as in § 831.2202 or § 842.702 of this chapter, as applicable.
+*Present value factor* has the same meaning in this subpart as defined in § 831.603.

 *Previously corrected* means a retirement coverage error that has been properly corrected before March 19, 2001.